 Measurements & Pictures

-When scheduling a remote evaluation, you may upload additional measurements (and pictures).
-While these are preferred, they are not required prior to the evaluation date to be scheduled.
-The Ergonomic Specialist can walk the employee through obtaining certain data the time of the evaluation, if needed.
-These include things like desk height, monitor distance from the eye, etc.
+When scheduling a remote evaluation, you may have the ability to upload additional measurements (and pictures).
+If you cannot upload images/video, you can email these to [email protected].
+While images/video are preferred, they are not required prior to the evaluation date to be scheduled and the Ergonomic Specialist can walk the employee through the process, if needed.
+Measurements include things like desk height, monitor distance from the eye, etc.

 If there are questions on the process not answered here, please contact us.